UniversalDependencies/docs/_fi/nn.md

 </div>

-The second use of the type `nn` is to mark *appellation modifiers*, which are modifying, non-inflecting noun phrases that generally express profession, rank, position, assignment or other such classifiable property \cite[\S 1062]{isk}.
+The second use of the type `nn` is to mark *appellation modifiers*, which are modifying, non-inflecting noun phrases that generally express profession, rank, position, assignment or other such classifiable property (see ISK <a href="http://scripta.kotus.fi/visk/sisallys.php?p=1062">§1062</a>).
 The phenomenon is closely related to that of *apposition*, and the distinction between the two is described in Section [appos-vs-nn](#sec-appos-vs-nn).

 <!-- fname:nn_appellation.pdf -->